MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Update-MgBetaRoleManagementDeviceManagementRoleDefinition.md

 Update the properties of a unifiedRoleDefinition object for an RBAC provider.
 You cannot update built-in roles.
 This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID)
+The following RBAC providers are currently supported:- Cloud PC- device management (Intune)- directory (Microsoft Entra ID)

 ## SYNTAX